aiser-team/cabrnet/docs/manuals/cabrnet.md

 ## Common options
 Some options are present in all applications:

-- `--version|-V` allows to check the version of the CaBRNet library.
 - `--device DEVICE` allows to specify a target hardware device (by default, it is set to `cuda:0`).
 - `--seed|-s SEED` allows to specify the random seed to improve the [reproducibility](#reproducibility) of all experiments (by default, it is set to 42, as it should be ;)).